Copyright © 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC

 /var/cache/puppet/puppet-selinux/modules

-The target host will be running RHEL-8 with network interfaces configured, and IP addressing and DNS configured along with a running local firewall.
+The target host will be running RHEL-9 with network interfaces configured, and IP addressing and DNS configured along with a running local firewall.

 authnz

-The ANMS deployment manifest includes an optional set of local AMP Agents to use to test with.
-These use the local Docker network to communicate with the ANMS, while real remote agents will require the external network configuration to include port forwarding and host name resolution for the ANMS BP Agent.
+The ANMS "testenv" compose configuration includes an optional AMP Manager and a set of local AMP Agents to use to test with.
+These use a separate "testenv" Docker network to communicate between each other, while real remote agents will require external network configuration to include port forwarding and host name resolution for the Manager-associated BP Agent.
 How those are configured is outside the scope of this document.

-The host is also expected to have a running OS-default firewall which will be configured by the Puppet module to allow HTTPS for user agents and BP UDPCL and LTPCL default ports.
+The host is also expected to have a running OS-default firewall which will be configured by the Puppet module to allow HTTPS for user agent access.

 The interface between ANMS and its User Agents is TLS-secured HTTP with a PKIX certificate supplied by the host network management and chained to the CA hierarchy of the network.